-LEEP- loop electrode excision procedure

-LEETZ- loop electrode excision of the transformation zone

-Cervical Cancer and Dysplasia Detection

-A total of 80 cases of invasive cervical cancer and over 8,500 cases of cervical intraepithelial neoplasia (CIN) were diagnosed through the CSP during the 2005-2006, 2006-2007 and 2007-2008 program years.
-For this same time period, the overall rate of invasive cervical cancer and dysplasia (defined as CIN I or worse [includes CIN I, CIN II, CIN III - carcinoma in situ]) per 1,000 women screened in the program was 53.9.
-Figure 14 shows how the detection rate for cervical cancer and dysplasia varies by age for cases diagnosed between the 1994-1995 and 2007-2008 program years.
+Cervical Cancer and Dysplasia Detection A total of 19 cases of invasive cervical cancer and over 1,800 cases of cervical intraepithelial neoplasia (CIN) were diagnosed through the CSP during the 2008-2009 program year.
+For this same time period, the overall rate of invasive cervical cancer and dysplasia (defined as CIN I or worse [includes CIN I, CIN II, CIN III - carcinoma in situ]) per 1,000 women screened in the program was 29.2.
+Figure 14 shows how the detection rate of cervical cancer and dysplasia varies by age for cases diagnosed between the 1994-1995 and 2008-2009 program years.
 The high detection rate for women under age 40 may be due, in part, to program-specific enrollment patterns.

-Figure 14

-Overall, the percent of clients diagnosed with invasive cervical cancer is very small: 1.2 percent during the time period between the 1994-1995 and 2007-2008 program years (Figure 15).
+Overall, the percent of clients diagnosed with invasive cervical cancer is very small: 1.2 percent during the period between the 1994-1995 and 2008-2009 program years (Figure 15).
 The higher detection rate of invasive cervical cancer in women 65 to 74 years of age is consistent with the incidence of cervical cancer in the general population, where incidence increases with age, with the highest incidence in women 65-69 years of age (New York State Cancer Registry, 2003-2007).
 The higher percentage of precancerous cases in younger women may be due, in part, to program-specific enrollment patterns, where younger women with abnormal Pap tests are more likely to be enrolled in the program.
-Figure 15 Cervical Cancer and Dysplasia by Age Group New York State Cancer Services Program April 1994 - March 2008